-According to the poll we did last year, an IP rating is not a make-or-break feature for almost half of participants, while approximately 30 percent of them wouldn’t buy a phone without at least an IP67 rating.
+According to the poll we did last year, water resistance is not a make-or-break feature for almost half of participants, while approximately 30 percent of them wouldn’t buy a phone without at least an IP67 rating.
 Which side are you on?
 Let us know in the comments!